Trial of Oscar Pistorius: Love of guns

 Sean Rens, manager of the International Firearm Training Academy in Walkerville, testified at the trial that Pistorius had "a great love and enthusiasm" for guns.
 Rens testified that Pistorius purchased a Smith & Wesson 500 revolver handgun from him, and wanted Rens to obtain five other particular firearms for him.
 Pistorius told Rens he was going to apply for a collector's license.
-Rens also described an incident which occurred months before Pistorius killed Steenkamp where he heard a noise in the house, drew his gun and went into "combat mode".
+Rens also described an incident, which occurred months before Pistorius killed Steenkamp, where he heard a noise in the house, drew his gun, and went into "combat mode".
 The noise turned out to be coming from his laundry machine.
 Rens testified that Pistorius was well aware of rules on gun use in South Africa and how to deal with intruders.

 In addition to murder, Pistorius was charged with two other gun-related charges.
 The first alleged that he recklessly shot his gun out of the open sunroof of a car the previous year and the second that he fired someone else's handgun at a restaurant a few weeks before he shot and killed Steenkamp.
 His former girlfriend, Samantha Taylor, testified that the sunroof incident occurred when Pistorius became angry after he was stopped for speeding by a police officer.
 She said Pistorius kept his gun with him all the time, and that he could get very angry.

-It is also believed that Pistorius was a keen fan of the band Bullet For My Valentine, "They helped me a lot with my disability," Pistorius said in 2012 to The Guardian, "I always felt like I was an outsider and a lot of their music made me feel like there was someone who got me."